afsuarezg/afsuarezg/README.md

 ## What I Do

-🔭 **Currently working on** - My JSD research at Stanford Law School, focusing on AI applications in legal technology and access to justice.

 🌱 **Currently learning** - Advanced machine learning techniques, natural language processing, and their applications in legal systems.

 👯 **Looking to collaborate on** - Projects that leverage AI to improve legal processes, enhance access to justice, and bridge the gap between technology and law.